marcos1561/Mavi.jl/README.md

 - integrate equations of motion
 - resolve wall collisions

-Mavi already has a general system to compute pair interactions, some ready to use functions to integrate equations of motion (such as Newton's Second Law) and wall collisions resolvers.
+Mavi already has a general system to compute pair interactions, some ready to use functions to integrate equations of motion (such as Newton's Second Law) and wall collisions resolvers, but users are free to create their own methods as specified below.

 ## How to use custom forces?
-Forces are calculated based on `DynamicCfg` with the function `calc_interaction(i, j, state, dynamic_cfg, space_cfg)` (which is in the module `Mavi.Integration` and in the file [`integration.jl`](src/integration.jl)).
+Forces are calculated based on `DynamicCfg` with the function `calc_interaction(i, j, dynamic_cfg, system)` (which is in the module `Mavi.Integration` and in the file [`integration.jl`](src/integration.jl)).
 So, one can use custom forces creating a new `DynamicCfg` and a method for `calc_interaction`

 Example: Let's create a constant radial force (with modulus `force`) applied only when the distance between particles is less than `min_dist`